FAForever/fa/README.md

 ----------------------------------

-ForgedAlliance.exe takes several useful command-line arguments, and it's even possible to make your own.
-An article on this can be found [here](http://supcom.wikia.com/wiki/Command_line_switches).
+[ForgedAlliance.exe takes several useful command-line arguments](http://supcom.wikia.com/wiki/Command_line_switches), and it's even possible to make your own.

 We can use a custom init file to ease the development process.
 The following file init file can be used: